Azure/azure-powershell/.github/PULL_REQUEST_TEMPLATE.md

 [ ] I have read the [_Submitting Changes_](../blob/main/CONTRIBUTING.md#submitting-changes) section of [`CONTRIBUTING.md`](../blob/main/CONTRIBUTING.md) and below information

 - **SHOULD** select appropriate branch.
 Cmdlets from Autorest.PowerShell should go to `generation` branch.
-- **SHOULD** make the title of the PR clear and informative, and in the present imperative tense.
+- **SHOULD** make the title of PR clear and informative, and in the present imperative tense.
 - **SHOULD** update `ChangeLog.md` file(s) appropriately
     - For any service, the `ChangeLog.md` file can be found at `src/{{SERVICE}}/{{SERVICE}}/ChangeLog.md`
-    - A snippet outlining the change(s) made in the PR should be written under the `## Upcoming Release` header in the past tense
+    - A snippet outlining the change(s) made in the PR should be written under the `## Upcoming Release` header in the past tense.
+Add changelog in description section if PR goes into `generation` branch.
-    - Should not change `ChangeLog.md` if no new release is required, such as fixing test case only.
+    - Should **not** change `ChangeLog.md` if no new release is required, such as fixing test case only.
 - **SHOULD** have approved design review for the changes in [this repository](https://github.com/Azure/azure-powershell-cmdlet-review-pr) (_Microsoft internal only_) with following situations
     - Create new module from the scratch
     - Create new resource types which cannot conform to [Azure PowerShell Design Guidelines](../blob/main/documentation/development-docs/design-guidelines)